mozilla/treeherder/docs/list_of_services.rst

 Gunicorn
 --------

-A wsgi server in charge of serving the restful api and the django admin.
+A wsgi server in charge of serving the restful api and the static UI assets.
-All the requests to this server are proxied through varnish and apache.
+All the requests to this server are proxied through Varnish.

 Celery task worker
 ------------------